-The accounting program is one of only four programs nationwide accredited for accounting by the Accreditation Council for Collegiate Business Schools and Programs (ACBSP).
-The accounting program is recognized for academic excellence in accounting and in our preparation of students for successful careers in the accounting profession.
-Our accounting program has experienced a 100% placement rate for accounting graduates in recent years and has established a proven track record of preparing students for the CPA Examination.
+The accounting program was one of the first four programs nationwide accredited for accounting by the Accreditation Council for Collegiate Business Schools and Programs (ACBSP).
+The accounting program is recognized for its academic excellence and preparation of students for successful careers in the accounting profession.
+The accounting program has experienced a 100% placement rate for accounting graduates in recent years and has established a proven track record of preparing students for the CPA Examination.